 In addition to the buttery crust, I add a little peach schnappes to the peaches.
 This is totally optional, but it enhances the peach flavor.
 A little goes a long way and since this cooks for so long, you don’t have to worry about the alcohol, think of it like vanilla.

-- Melted butter – this is what makes this cobbler so phenomenal.
+- Melted butter – this is what makes that golden, crisp-bottomed crust so irresistible

 How to make Peach Cake Cobbler